GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 The easiest way to deploy the player is using the `gcloud run deploy` command from the root of the cloned repository.
 This command will build the container image from the source and deploy it.
 Name your service `ghack-player` and make sure to allow public access to the service.

+> [!NOTE]
-**NOTE:** If it fails, try a second time, as some services are created on the fly.
+> If it fails, try a second time, as some services are created on the fly.

 > [!NOTE]
 > After the deployment succeeds, the command line will output the service URL. **This is the URL for the live channel**.
 You can also find the public URL in the Cloud Console on the Cloud Run page.